Pure OFC stranded wiring

 Shielding: You don't want other sources of electromagnetism to junk up the signals transmitted to your speakers.
 So we've implemented two shielding layers under the insulation, the first is an aluminium foil, the second a tinned copper braided shield.

 Connectors: The part of the cable that plugs into wall sockets, Mains Multipliers and (audio) equipment.
-The connectors are choosen for their extremely low electrical resistance.
+The connectors are chosen for their extremely low electrical resistance.

 Where to use?

 If it is up to us, everywhere!
 The upmost effect can be obtained when all power cords from consuming devices are replaced.
 The external fields will thus be much lower, reaching acceptable values and causing less interference.

 Power cords close to interlinks are even more important.
 They should be replaced, especially when the signal transport is unbalanced (with RCA/phono plugs).
 When power cords are wired in parallel of signal cables or when a signal cable is coming from or going to a phono stage, then placing the Current Conductor is strongly recommended.
 Important to know is which connector is required for your equipment.
 We use five kinds of connectors; IEC C13, IEC C14, IEC C19, IEC C7 and the CEE 7/16 Euro coupling.

 Because the total resistance is linearly proportional to the cable length, the low resistance of our Current Conductor can also work in your advantage when using over large distances.